hashgraph/hedera-improvement-proposal/HIP/hip-17.md

 /* A list of token IDs and amounts representing the transferred out (negative) or into (positive) amounts, represented in the lowest denomination of the token */ message TokenTransferList {
     TokenID token = 1; // The ID of the token
-+   oneof {
-!	    repeated AccountAmount transfers = 2; // Applicable to tokens of type FUNGIBLE.
+!   repeated AccountAmount transfers = 2; // Applicable to tokens of type FUNGIBLE_COMMON.
 Multiple list of AccountAmounts, each of which has an account and amount
-+	    repeated NftTransfer nftTransfers = 3; // Applicable to tokens of type NON_FUNGIBLE
++   repeated NftTransfer nftTransfers = 3; // Applicable to tokens of type NON_FUNGIBLE_UNIQUE.
+Multiple list of NftTransfers, each of which has a sender and receiver account, including the serial number of the NFT
-+   }
 }
 ```